pachyderm/docs/content/latest/how-tos/s3-gateway-operations/remove-object.md

 seriesPart:
 ---

-You can call the **delete an S3 Object** command on your S3 client to delete a file from a Pachyderm repository.
+You can call the **delete an S3 Object** command on your S3 client to delete a file from a MLDM repository.
 For example, let's delete the file `test.csv` from the `master` branch of the `foo` repo within the `bar` project.

 {{<stack type="wizard" >}}